kajf/bozr/README.md

 bozr [OPTIONS] (DIR|FILE)

 Options:
-  -H, --host      Server to test
+  -H, --host      Base URL prefix for test calls
   -w, --workers   Execute in parallel with specified number of workers
       --throttle  Execute no more than specified number of requests per second (in suite) -h, --help      Print usage